mccombspj/kurumastories/content/nissan/sunny/MF-RT-Nissan-Sunny-Coupe-1200GL-1970.md

 <b><u>Better Fuel Efficiency Than the Catalog Values</b></u>

-<b>Magazine:</b> Next, please present the fuel economy figures from Koguchi Laboratory.
+<b>Magazine:</b> Next, please present the fuel economy figures from Oguchi Laboratory.

 <b>Sano</b>: In terms of steady-state fuel economy, for the Coupe GL, it's 25.5km/l at 40km/h, 23.5km/l at 60km/h, 20.1km/l at 80km/h, and 15.2km/l at 100km/h.
 The catalog fuel economy is listed as 22.5km/l, but our actual result of 23.5km/l is better than that.
 This was with three people and test equipment on board.